compatibility with the macOS Print System

 reason why it should have caused the degree of confusion reported on just about every web site with even a passing interest in

-Lightroom and Leopard.
+Lightroom and macOS 10.5 and higher.
 So, the question still remains - why do

-Lightroom users of all skill levels find the new Leopard compatible
+Lightroom users of all skill levels find the macOS compatible

 drivers from Epson so confusing?